 We’ve only scratched the surface here.
 Maybe your veteran homeschool friends have even better ideas.

 But the best ideas come after praying to our Lord.
 He is infinitely more creative than we are and loves you so much that He wants to see you succeed even more than we do.

 And, oh yes, put away that Dimetapp.
 I was just kidding.

 Used by permission.
 Originally published in The California Parent Educator.

 This and other inspiring devotions can be found in CHEA’s new devotional, Time and Time Again.

-Susan K. Beatty is the co-founder and general manager of CHEA of California.
+Susan K. Beatty is the co-founder and now retired general manager of CHEA of California.
 She and her husband Larry began homeschooling in 1982, teaching all three children through high school and graduating the last child in 1998.
-The Beattys spend their time in Anaheim (although Susan spends a lot of her time at the CHEA office in Norwalk).
-Susan will be speaking at CHEA’s Parenting with a Vision conferences.
+The Beattys spend their time in Anaheim (although Susan spent a lot of her time at the CHEA office).

 No related posts.